 What is your story and who will tell it?

 Ed grew up in the business as a photojournalist in Los Angeles telling stories for newspapers and major magazines throughout the world.
-Eventually the narrative form of photography became his third language (Spanish is his second) and he began using his photojournalism skill set to shoot commercial narratives and business lifestyle images for corporations and institutions.
+Eventually the narrative form of photography became his third language (Spanish is his second) and he began using his photojournalism skill set to shoot commercial narratives and business lifestyle images for Corporate events.

-He works quietly to create a series of images that collectively tell a story with a commercial production values and always with an eye towards the aesthetic.
+He works quietly to create a series of event photographs that collectively tell a story with a with an eye towards the an emotive moment and the aesthetic.

 Upon signing an estimate/work agreement ed will go into planning and follow up with a set up expectations.
 When the work is done we edit upload images to a web site for the client to review.
 After image selection is made our office will do final processing on the images and delivery is made via FTP or DVD.